-Microsoft Silicon Valley
+Microsoft Silicon Valley Campus

-Inspired by the dense, mixed-use neighborhoods of great walkable cities, the Courtyards organizational concept for MSV generates a latticework of people and place, a human-scaled experience of discovery and prospect in which people are invited to wander through alleyways, up staircases, around outdoor decks, and along the roof’s many pathways.
-Amenities include dispersed and differently scaled gathering areas, recreation zones, food and beverage stops, a market hall overlooking Stevens Creek in which the whole campus can mingle, and a public conference center that houses galleries and a theater.
+Inspired by the dense, mixed-use neighborhoods of great walkable cities, the Courtyards organizational concept for MSV generates a human-scaled experience of discovery and prospect in which people are invited to wander through alleyways, up staircases, around outdoor decks, and along the roof’s many pathways.
+Amenities include dispersed and differently scaled gathering areas, recreation zones, food and beverage stops, a café overlooking Stevens Creek in which the whole campus can gather, and a public tech center that houses galleries and a theater.
 The surrounding landscape, living roof, and courtyards work in tandem as an ecologically restorative transition between the natural and built environments — one in which both habitat and people can thrive.